When going out and about it is useful to find where your nearest accessible toilets and other facilities are.

 Setting up a trust means you give your money or property to someone else so you no longer own it.
 Some people use trusts to leave money to others when they die.

-is a new benefit which has replaced a number of older benefits.
+Universal Credit has replaced working-age means-tested benefits.
 It will provide one payment which takes into account housing, employment, children and income.

 provides a free telephone helpine & website for non life threatening health and medical advice.